manforowicz/rust_in_cse_notes/lab1-coroutines-feedback/README.md

 - Add a make command to run all tests.
 - I noticed there are some TODOs to be addressed in the makefile.
 - I'd comment the makefile just to demonstrate best practices.
-- I'd add more warning flags to tests such as `-wall`.
+- I'd add more warning flags to tests such as `-Wall`.
 - Tests t01, t14, t15, t19, t20 are broken.